ckormanyos/real-time-cpp/examples/chapter06_01/readme.md

 # CRC-32/MPEG-2

-For this example, we select the popular CRC-32/MPEG-2.
+For the benchmark in this example, we select the popular CRC-32/MPEG-2.
-A potential C++11 implementation is shown in the code below.
+A potential C++11 implementation of this checksum is shown in the code below.
 The CRC32 calculation is performed with a table-driven method based on 4-bit nibbles.
-The table is also shown below.
+The table having
+16 individual 32 bit unsigned integer entries is clearly visible in the code.

 ```
 template<typename input_iterator>